fsec404/fsec404.github.io/_posts/2019-08-13-Reflected-XSS.md

 # Introduction
 So you've learned to create a PHP form recently and are very excited to set up a website with this form.
 You might think, "Ah, it's just a simple form, what could go wrong?".
 Well, you wouldn't be the first one to believe that.

-So let's take a look at a simple form that I have written.
+So let's take a look at a form that I have written.

 ```php
 <!DOCTYPE html>